RYA Sailing Courses

 Success aboard distinctive classic boats comes with a sense of achievement unmatched on a modern yacht.
 Your colours fly just that little bit higher.

-Moosk runs RYA Competent Crew, RYA Day Skipper and Yachtmaster Exam Prep courses from Plymouth with Devon and Cornish coasts to explore.
+Tallulah runs RYA Competent Crew, RYA Day Skipper and Yachtmaster Exam Prep courses from St Mawes with the Cornish and Devon coasts to explore.

 Classic Sailing can also offer the following: